breatheco-de/content/src/content/misc/privacy-policy.md

 #### Shine the Light

-If you are a California resident, in addition to the rights discussed above, you have the right to request information from us regarding the manner in which we share certain personal information as defined by California’s “Shine the Light” with third parties and affiliates for their own direct marketing purposes.
+In addition to the rights discussed above, you have the right to request information from us regarding the manner in which we share certain personal information as defined by applicable statute with third parties and affiliates for their own direct marketing purposes.

 To receive this information, send us a request using the contact details provided in this privacy policy.
-Requests must include “California Privacy Rights Request” in the first line of the description and include your name, street address, city, state, and ZIP code.
+Requests must include “Privacy Rights Request” in the first line of the description and include your name, street address, city, state, and ZIP code.

 ### Contact Us

 For any questions or concerns regarding your privacy, you may contact us using the following details:

 Tomas Gonzalez
 privacy@4geeks.com